OctopusSamples/SpaceCloner/docs/Debugging.md

 }
 ```

 You can copy that body and URL into Postman to manipulate until it works for you.
-Once you know the cause you can update the script to make sure it doesn't happen again.
+Once you know the cause, you can update the script to make sure it doesn't happen again.